-One of the core theories of psychotherapy, specifically that of a psychodynamic style, is that of analyzing past patterns which play out today.
+One of the core theories of a psychodynamic style of psychotherapy is that of analyzing past patterns which play out today.
 This may include themes of trust or distrust, individuation or family, identity or confusion.
 We repeatedly witness in treatment the core dilemma of attachment issues.
 Whether this involves a limited ability to attach with a peer or a clinician, the past is continuing to repeat itself.
 This article will review some of the more common examples.

 Initial healthy attachment is developed through a loving and attentive bond with a primary caregiver.
 A caregiver may include a birth parent, close older sibling or actively involved extended family.
-As a child is growing and developing, the presence of a stable and loving guiding force helps that child experience love, and ultimately be able to carry love and give it forward over one’s life.
-The opposite is also true – the absence of this sense of love and attachment can stifle the future capacity for such traits.
+As a child is growing and developing, the presence of a stable and loving guiding force helps that child experience love.
+Ultimately the child will be able to carry love and give it forward over one’s life.
+The opposite is also true.
+The absence of this sense of love and attachment can stifle the future capacity for such traits.

-A child has needs for many things, including a sense of safety, desire for new experiences and mastery, and basic sensory building blocks such as touch.
-This child also needs to experience something called ‘attunement,’ which involves someone closely paying attention to them.
+A child has needs for many things, including a sense of safety.
+This includes a desire for new experiences and mastery of basic sensory building blocks such as touch.
+This child also needs to experience something called ‘attunement’.
+Attunement involves someone closely paying attention to them.
 This last trait may be the most fundamental for secure attachment to develop.